-2 Background
+1 Background

-2.1 Ministerial statement no. 819
+1.1 Ministerial statement no. 819

-Ministerial statement no. 819: Gnangara Mound groundwater resources (Government of Western Australia 2009a) establishes the environmental conditions and commitments associated with the allocation of groundwater for public and private use from the Gnangara groundwater resources north of Perth.
-As the proponent, the Department of Water and Environmental Regulation (the department) must comply with and report on the conditions each year to the Environmental Protection Authority.
+Ministerial statement no. 819: Gnangara Mound groundwater resources (Government of Western Australia 2009) establishes the environmental conditions and commitments associated with the allocation of groundwater from the Gnangara groundwater resources north of Perth for public and private use.
+As the proponent, the Department of Water and Environmental Regulation (the department) must comply with and report on the conditions to the Environmental Protection Authority each year.

-Some of the key conditions in Statement no. 819 are environmental water provisions in the form of water level criteria set at 30 representative sites across the Gnangara groundwater resources - 14 wetland sites and 16 terrestrial phreatophytic vegetation sites (Figure 1).
+Some of the key conditions in Statement no. 819 are environmental water provisions set as water level criteria at 30 representative sites across the Gnangara groundwater resources - 14 wetland sites and 16 terrestrial phreatophytic vegetation sites (Figure 1).
 Phreatophytic vegetation uses groundwater to meet at least part of its water needs.
 On the Swan Coastal Plain, native vegetation that occurs within 10.5 m depth to groundwater is considered likely to be phreatophytic.

-The conditions and commitments on Gnangara groundwater resources were first established in 1988 under Part IV of the Environmental Protection Act 1986 to manage how groundwater was abstracted for public water supply and for private licensed use.
+The conditions and commitments on Gnangara groundwater resources were first established in 1988 under Part IV of the Environmental Protection Act 1986 to manage how groundwater was abstracted for public water supply and private licensed use.
 Since then, the conditions and commitments have been revised several times to include additional criteria sites or to remove sites where environmental values have been lost due to causes other than abstraction (Appendix C).
 These causes include reduced rainfall due to climate change, land clearing and disturbance related to changing land use.